project-windio/lidar-data/README.md

 ## Data Structure:

 **After receiving the data (using lidar_data.py) the dataset is sent using ZeroMQ.
-The dataset needs to contain specific parameters to be compatible with other services running on the Motion Sensor Box.**
+The dataset needs to contain specific parameters to be compatible with other services running on the Motion Sensor Box e.g. the fusionlog and the lidar_mqtt.py script.**

 ![Data Structure](doc/data_structure.png)

+**lidar_mqtt.py is used to publish the lidar data to a server using the MQTT protocol.**

 ## Glossary: